Key takeaways

 What can I take in place of clonazepam?

-There are other options available to treat conditions such as panic attacks and seizure disorders that do not improve with clonazepam.
-When considering alternative prescription medication, it’s important to consider the specific condition being treated and the potential for abuse, which may include a history of drug misuse or abuse, alcohol dependence, or history of placement in treatment programs.
-Depending on the reason clonazepam is being prescribed, there are several classes of medications that could be used as alternatives including other benzodiazepines, selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), and anticonvulsants.
-These treatment options may be more suitable for certain individuals due to their different uses, side effect profiles, and dosages.
+There are other options available to treat panic attacks and related anxiety conditions that do not improve with clonazepam.
+When considering alternative prescription medication, it’s important to consider the specific condition being treated and the potential for abuse, which may include a history of drug misuse or abuse, alcohol dependence, or a history of placement in treatment programs.
+For panic disorder or other related anxiety conditions, there are several classes of medications that could be used as alternatives, including other benzodiazepines, selective serotonin reuptake inhibitors (SSRIs), or serotonin-norepinephrine reuptake inhibitors (SNRIs).
+These treatment options may be more suitable for certain individuals.

 RELATED: Clonazepam side effects and how to avoid them